Free Shipping on orders over $20.00

 Tracy is co-owner.
 She is our office manager and organizer which is not a small task.

-We have five sons and the newest addition of a Daughter-in-law.
-We homeschooled all the boys and currently have the youngest three finishing up high school.
+We have five sons, two Daughter-in-laws, and a granddaughter.
+We homeschooled all the boys and currently have the youngest finishing up high school.
 Our family is close knit and we do everything together.
 We have always relied on each other, not to say we don't have our bumps in that road.
 We have a good time in the fields planting and picking.
 Sometimes the kids have a little too much fun.

 Elijah is our oldest.
 He loves the outdoors and everything that it involves.